All Articles

 Telehealth Platform Development: Architecture for Video Visits, Scheduling, and Clinical Documentation

 A telehealth platform is more than a video call with a booking page.
-The clinical documentation, pre-visit intake, EHR integration, and post-visit workflow are where the real engineering complexity lives — and where the patient experience is actually won or lost.
+The clinical documentation, pre-visit intake, EHR integration, and post-visit workflow are where the real engineering complexity lies and where the patient experience is ultimately won or lost.

 Gaurang Ghinaiya